fiskaltrust/rollout-doc/getting-started/my-first-cashbox.md

 :::

-:::danger 🇦🇹 austria
+:::caution 🇦🇹 austria

-This tutorial, unfortunately, is **not yet applicable to the Austrian market**.
+This tutorial is unfortunately **not yet applicable to the Austrian market** as rollout plans are not active there yet.
+While we're working on enabling rollout plans in Austria, please use the shop to create a SignatureCloud cashbox.

 :::